python-control/python-control/doc/plotting.rst

 to find equilibrium points and separatrices (since the course grid spacing of 5x8 does not find all possible equilibrium points).
-Together, the multiple features in the phase plane plot give a good global picture of the topological strucrure of solutions of the dynamical system.
+Together, the multiple features in the phase plane plot give a good global picture of the topological structure of solutions of the dynamical system.

-Phase plots can be buit up by hand using a variety of helper functions that are part of the :mod:`~control.phaseplot` (pp) module::
+Phase plots can be built up by hand using a variety of helper functions that are part of the :mod:`~control.phaseplot` (pp) module::

     import control.phaseplot as pp